 Southern Miss is nationally recognized for prestigious programs in polymer science, performing arts, nursing, chemistry, psychology and education.
-International Exchange Students are able to register for classes in all five colleges at the University.
+International Exchange Students are able to register for most classes in all five colleges at the University.
 However, there are certain classes that require privacy waivers that are only open to degree-seeking students.

 All courses are taught in English.
 Some departments have pre-requisite requirements to which students will be advised upon arrival, prior to enrolling in their final class schedule.
 While Southern Miss operates on multiple campuses, visiting exchange students should only enroll at the Hattiesburg campus.
 If there is a course offered on-line or on the Gulf Coast campus that you would like to take, you may sign up, but be aware that it is your responsibility to obtain the necessary tools and transportation to take part in those courses.

 1) Click here for a list of these course abbreviations.